Editor’s Note: This Article Has Been Updated on September 20, 2022

-Here’s a little–known fact: Recruiting is the money-making department you didn’t know you had.
-If your recruiting strategy is considering your employer brand, and your hiring process reflects that brand through great candidate experience, then your employee retention rates should be looking great and your costs low.
-If there is a disconnect anywhere in that ecosystem than it all crumbles, expectations aren’t met across the board, people quit or get fired, and your costs just skyrocketed.
+Here’s a little–known fact: GovCon recruiting is the money-making department you didn’t know you had.
+If your GovCon recruiting strategy is considering your employer brand, and your hiring process reflects that brand through great candidate experience, then your employee retention rates should be looking great and your costs low.
+If there is a disconnect anywhere in that ecosystem then it all crumbles, expectations aren’t met across the board, people quit or get fired, and your costs just skyrocketed, making you re-do all of your strategic pricing.
 (Scary, right?)

 Here are a few questions to ask yourself to determine the strength of your employer branding: